psychemedia/storytelling-notes/fire-bird-vassiissa.md

 The Tzar looked gladly at the feather, and then at the young archer.

-"Thank you," says he; " but if you have brought me a feather of the fire-bird, you will be able to bring me the bird itself.
+"Thank you," says he; "but if you have brought me a feather of the fire-bird, you will be able to bring me the bird itself.
 I should like to see it.
 A feather is not a fit gift to bring to the Tzar.
 Bring the bird itself, or, __I swear by my sword, your head shall no longer sit between your shoulders!__"

 The young archer bowed his head and went out.
 Bitterly he wept, for he knew now what it was to be afraid.
 He went out into the courtyard, where the horse of power was waiting for him, tossing its head and stamping on the ground.

-"Master," says the horse of power, " why do you weep?"
+"Master," says the horse of power, "why do you weep?"

 "The Tzar has told me to bring him the firebird, and no man on earth can do that," says the young archer, and he bowed his head on his breast.

-"I told you," says the horse of power, " that if you took the feather you would learn the meaning of fear.
+"I told you," says the horse of power, "that if you took the feather you would learn the meaning of fear.
 Well, do not be frightened yet, and __do not weep.
 The trouble is not now; the trouble is to come.
 Go to the Tzar and ask him__ to have a hundred sacks of maize scattered over the open field, and let this be done at midnight."

 The young archer went back into the palace and begged the Tzar for this, and the Tzar ordered that at midnight a hundred sacks of maize should be scattered in the open field.